diku-dk/futhark-ppopp19/README.md

     plot the results.

-  * `make bulk-impact-speedup.pdf`: run both Futhark and reference versions of the various Rodinia and Parboil benchmarks and plot the results.
+  * `make bulk-impact-speedup.pdf`: run both Futhark and reference versions of the various Rodinia and FinPar benchmarks and plot the results.
 This is perhaps the one most likely to fail, as it involves a significant amount of third party code, not all of which was designed with benchmarking and portability in mind.